samsheffield/Narrative_Design/docs/week9.md

 ### Now what??
 Take notes.
 What did you like?
 Dislike?
 Something that caused a reaction in you?
 Something you didn't understand?
 Favorite moments?

-__Come to class next week with a an open-ended discussion question related to your experiences playing the game.__ There is a Canvas assignment to submit your thoughts.
+__Come to class in two weeks with a two open-ended discussion questions related to your experiences playing the game.__ There is a Canvas assignment to submit your thoughts.

 ## Read the first part of Chapter 6 in Wonderbook